 Data analysis and modeling software should espouse this idea.

-The second important aspect of model building is related to scientific methodology.
+Second, modeling software should promote good scientific methodology.
 When working with complex predictive models, it can be easy to unknowingly commit errors related to logical fallacies or inappropriate assumptions.
 Many machine learning models are so adept at discovering patterns that they can effortlessly find empirical patterns in the data that fail to reproduce later.
-Some of these types of methodological errors are insidious in that the issue can go undetected until a later time when new data that contain the true result are obtained.
+Some of methodological errors are insidious in that the issue can go undetected until a later time when new data that contain the true result are obtained.

 As our models have become more powerful and complex, it has also become easier to commit latent errors.